Date of birth: 29 October 1970

 • Made his international debut against Germany in April 1996 and played at EURO '96, the 1998 FIFA World Cup, UEFA EURO 2000 and was captain during the Netherlands' run to the semi-finals at UEFA EURO 2004.
 He retired after a 1-0 loss to Portugal at the 2006 World Cup in Germany having won 101 caps.

-• He became youth coach and assistant coach at PSV, and assisted Bert van Marwijk during the run to the 2010 World Cup final.
+• He became youth coach and assistant coach at PSV, and assisted Bert van Marwijk during the Netherlands' run to the 2010 World Cup final.
 In March 2012 he became interim head coach at PSV, promptly winning the Dutch Cup.
 After working as Dick Advocaat's assistant the next season, he became head coach on 1 July 2013.
-He led PSV to a fourth-place finish in his first season.
-Last season he celebrated winning the Dutch championship and being voted Dutch coach of the year.
+PSV finished fourth in his first season before winning the Dutch championship, with Cocu voted Dutch coach of the year in 2015; they retained the title 12 months later.

 |UEFA Champions League|